data-adventurer/data-adventurer/README.md

 ---

 ## 💼 Work Experience
+### **Analytics Engineer** – The Informationlab (US)
+*2025 - Present*

+- Designs and maintains schemas within a medallion architecture to produce analysis- and Tableau-ready datasets with consistent, reliable metric definitions.
+- Translates reporting and analytical requirements into well-structured, reusable tables in close collaboration with data analysts.
+- Partners with data engineering teams to support efficient, scalable data pipelines aligned with CI/CD, data governance standards, and modern engineering best practices.

 ### **Data Analyst** – The Informationlab (US)
-*2023 – Present*
+*2023 – 2025*

-Short-Term Project
-- Created a dashboard with Scrum metrics (KPIs) to measure team productivity, effectiveness, and project progress, identifying key areas for improvement.

-Long-Term Client Engagement:
-- Created data tables from Workday reports for Tableau dashboards.
+- Modeled and standardized HR and people-operations data extracted from Workday reports into analytics-ready tables for downstream reporting and analysis.
-- Automated 10 Alteryx workflows and published them to the server, saving approximately one hour of manual labour per workflow.
+- Designed and automated 10 Alteryx transformation workflows to cleanse, join, and structure source data, saving ~1 hour of manual effort per workflow and improving data consistency.
-- Developed a Tableau dashboard for employee relations, reducing time for insight by aggregating data and streamlining report creation.
+- Built curated analytics datasets for employee relations, HR operations, compensation, and agile delivery metrics, consolidating disparate inputs to reduce time to insight and streamline reporting.
-- Created a Tableau dashboard for HR operations, focusing on trending data for ticket handling.
-- Updated a Tableau dashboard for Compensation Planning, improving clarity and user experience.
-- Created user guides for dashboards to enhance user understanding and adoption.
-- Developed extensive documentation for dashboards and workflows to facilitate future knowledge transfer.
+- Implemented automated reporting logic for employee relations data, including missing-metric handling and trend calculations, reducing report preparation time from 3–4 days to a few hours and eliminating ~80–90% of manual effort.
+- Defined standardized KPIs, health metrics, and trend logic across HR and risk-related datasets, improving metric reliability, stakeholder visibility, and reducing manual analysis by up to 60%.
+- Authored comprehensive analytics documentation in Confluence covering data sources, transformations, calculations, and reporting logic, reducing onboarding and knowledge transfer time by an estimated 50%.
+- Led analytics enablement through one-on-one analyst training and reusable best-practice guides, increasing self-service adoption and consistent use of standardized metrics.
+- Authored technical blog posts on analytics engineering topics, including data warehousing fundamentals, modern data pipelines, and transformation best practices, contributing to internal and external analytics knowledge sharing.

 ### **Mechanical Engineer** - Ducommun Incorporated
 #### **Quality & Planner Engineer**
 *Sep 2022 – Dec 2023*
-- Established accuracy of current engineering by validating customer configuration management, specifications, tooling, and manufacturing processes.
+- Established the accuracy of current engineering by validating customer configuration management, specifications, tooling, and manufacturing processes.
 - Created over **300 detailed reports** in support of first-piece production per **AS9102** for **Boeing Commercial Aircraft, Sikorsky Aircraft, Bell Helicopter, Northrop Grumman**, and more.
 - Created and interpreted **engineering drawings, mylars,** and **model-based engineering** documentation.